 What have been your career highlights so far?

-“As a whiskey sommelier, I was invited by David Cameron to do a whiskey tasting at the House of Commons for members of parliament, which was a special moment for me.
+“As a whisky sommelier, I was invited by David Cameron to do a whisky tasting at the House of Commons for members of parliament, which was a special moment for me.
 At the Rubens, I’m also very proud to have started the Gin Experience, which has become a favourite with guests.
-I’m also excited to introduce the Whiskey Experience to the Leopard Bar.”
+I’m also excited to introduce the Whisky Experience to The Leopard Bar.”

 What drinks are you really enjoying making at the moment?